The Real Danger of Our Medicines and Their Impact on Our Moods and Aggression

-Insurance wouldn’t have helped me last week when a young man nearly T-boned me with his car at an intersection as I was turning into my local Safeway.
+Insurance wouldn’t have helped me some years ago when a young man nearly T-boned me with his car at an intersection as I was turning into my local Safeway.

 My very strong suspicion was that he was texting as I’m flummoxed to explain how – as he told the police later – he “didn’t remember” seeing a ton and a half car coming at him with the lights on.

 Be that as it may, what followed was similar to Evelyn Couch’s experience but with very different outcomes.
 I slapped my open palm on his window – and yes, I startled him – and we had words.
 Two hours later, I got slapped with an arrest.